- Home

 Regional Insights

-North America dominated the biologics manufacturing market with a share of 41.78% in 2024, driven by advanced healthcare infrastructure, strong biopharmaceutical R&D, and key industry players with well-established supply chains.
+North America dominated the biologics manufacturing market with a share of 41.7% in 2025, driven by advanced healthcare infrastructure, strong biopharmaceutical R&D, and key industry players with well-established supply chains.
 Strong pipelines in precision oncology, regenerative medicine, cell and gene therapies, cryopreservation, stem cell banking, and personalized medicine have strengthened the U.S. standing as a center for innovation.
 For instance, in May 2025, Merck began building a USD 1 billion biologics hub in Wilmington, Delaware, boosting domestic supply and job creation while bolstering US manufacturing capacity for Keytruda and next-generation therapies.

-U.S Biologics Manufacturing Market Trends
+U.S. Biologics Manufacturing Market Trends

-The U.S. biologics manufacturing market is highly competitive and innovation-driven, supported by a strong biopharmaceutical R&D ecosystem and a robust pipeline in cell and gene therapies, regenerative medicine, and precision oncology.
+The biologics manufacturing market in the U.S. is highly competitive and innovation-driven, supported by a strong biopharmaceutical R&D ecosystem and a robust pipeline in cell and gene therapies, regenerative medicine, and precision oncology.
 Growing adoption of cryopreservation, stem cell banking, immunotherapy, and personalized medicine has reinforced the country’s position as a global innovation hub.
 For instance, in May 2025, Roche and its Genentech unit announced a USD 700 million investment for a 700,000-sq-ft biologics facility in Holly Springs, North Carolina, to support next-generation obesity therapies.

 Europe Biologics Manufacturing Market Trends

-Europe’s biologics manufacturing industry is witnessing steady growth, supported by strong government funding for biomedical research, expanding biobanking networks, and rising adoption of cell-based therapies and regenerative medicine.
+The biologics manufacturing industry in Europe is witnessing steady growth, supported by strong government funding for biomedical research, expanding biobanking networks, and rising adoption of cell-based therapies and regenerative medicine.
 Increasing demand in stem cell banking, immunotherapy development, precision medicine, and cross-border research collaborations strengthens Europe’s position as a key biologics manufacturing hub.
 For instance, in April 2021, Bristol Myers Squibb announced plans for a new cell therapy manufacturing site in Leiden, Netherlands, its first in Europe, while extending its targeted protein degradation partnership with Evotec.

-The UK biologics manufacturing market is expanding, Supported by a robust biomedical research base, sophisticated biobanking infrastructure, and leadership in cell and gene therapies.
+The UK biologics manufacturing market is expanding, supported by a robust biomedical research base, sophisticated biobanking infrastructure, and leadership in cell and gene therapies.
 Government initiatives, including UK Biobank programs, along with strict MHRA regulations, are driving the adoption of GMP-compliant, serum-free, and xeno-free solutions.

 Asia Pacific Biologics Manufacturing Market Trends

 China's biologics manufacturing industry is growing rapidly, fueled by a booming biopharmaceutical sector, increased investments in regenerative medicine, and expanding biobanking facilities.
-Government programs such as "Made in China 2025" and increased financing for stem cell and gene therapy research are promoting the use of GMP-compliant, serum-free, and xeno-free products.
+Government programs like "Made in China 2025" and increased financing for stem cell and gene therapy research are promoting the use of GMP-compliant, serum-free, and xeno-free products.
 China is one of the world's fastest-growing markets thanks to strengthened NMPA regulations and partnerships in precision medicine, stem cell banking, and CAR-T therapy.

 The market for biologics manufacturing in Japan is growing due to its leadership in regenerative medicine, sophisticated biobanking, and innovative iPSC-based research.
-Strong industry-academia partnerships and growing demand from precision medicine, immunotherapy, and regenerative therapies solidify Japan's standing as a major Asia Pacific market.
+Strong industry-academia partnerships and growing demand from precision medicine, immunotherapy, and regenerative therapies solidify Japan's standing as a major Asia-Pacific market.

 MEA Biologics Manufacturing Market Trends